Jd18wisc/Stock-Data-Scraper/README.md

 # Stock-Data-Scraper
-Data scraper to pull stock data from the web
+Data scraper to pull updated stock information from the web